 The second point is either during or just after the discovery process.
-At this point, both parties have given information and documents under oath to the extent where the question of who has the superior case can be answered.
+At this point, both parties have given information and documents under oath to the extent that the question of who has the superior case can be answered.
 There is no absolute way to know whether a case would win in court, and some people call court actions a roll of the dice for this reason.
-Therefore, given the unknowns about a court trial and a court’s or a jury’s decision, after discovery most parties feel as if it is better to control their own destiny by coming to a voluntary settlement agreement as opposed to waiting to see what happens in court.
+Therefore, given the unknowns about a court trial and a court’s or a jury’s decision, after discovery, most parties feel as if it is better to control their own destiny by coming to a voluntary settlement agreement as opposed to waiting to see what happens in court.

 The third point at which lawsuits settle is directly before trial.
-At this point, there has usually been a mediation session, and the discovery process is closed, and the only thing that lies ahead is the trial itself.
+At this point, there has usually been a mediation session, the discovery process is closed, and the only thing that lies ahead is the trial itself.
 As facts come the light, they must be admitted into evidence for the trial, and some will not get into evidence.
 Then, they must be weighed by the judge or the jury for their truthfulness and their impact on the legal matter.
 Sometimes documents mean a lot.
-Sometimes documents mean a little.
-Sometimes a witness looks like a born liar on the witness stand, and sometimes a very trustworthy -looking person can lie through their teeth and get away with it.
-Luckily for civil cases, judges spend about 80% of their time on criminal cases, and so they are very good at spotting liars.
+Sometimes documents mean little.
+Sometimes a witness looks like a born liar on the witness stand, and sometimes a very trustworthy-looking person can lie through their teeth and get away with it.
+Luckily for civil cases, judges spend about 80% of their time on criminal cases, so they are very good at spotting liars.
 In the end, one party decides they would rather not be subject to a trial, and settlement occurs.